v6d-io/v6d/docs/notes/references/ctl.rst

       vineyard-ctl --ipc_socket /var/run/vineyard.sock

-+ Via vineyard configuraion file:
++ Via vineyard configuration file:

   This will pick IPC or RPC values from the vineyard configuration file or environment variables.